EuroPLoP

 3. Second Draft (May)

 Halfway through the shepherding process, you submit a second draft of your paper.
 This second draft will be reviewed for improved quality and your willingness and openness to consider and incorporate the shepherd’s feedback.
-This review will determine whether your paper is accepted to the conference and the ACM proceedings.
+This review will determine whether your paper is accepted to the conference and the Springer LNCS proceedings.

 4. Conference Version and Preparation for the Conference (June)